hapytex/css-selectors/README.md

 It has a *quasiquoter* to enable Haskell to validate the css selector at compile time.

-Currently the css grammar is implemented *without* the pseudo-classes, pseudo-elements and negations.
 One can furthermore calculate the specificity of a css-selector, and thus perform an analysis over what css-selector will take precedence.

 The package documentation can be found on the [GitHub pages](https://hapytex.github.io/css-selectors/).